mimosa123321/ynap-frontend-task/README.md

 ### Server side rendering

-1. You need to run `npm run build` and the generated files will be served by server side.
+1. You need to run `npm run build` first and the generated files will be served by server side.
 2. Then run `npm run dev` to bundle the server side js and open port 3006.
+It will take about 10 seconds.
 You can open http://localhost:3006 to view the site.

 ## Approaches